FedericoPecora/coordination_oru/README.md

 ![Coordination GUI](images/coord.png "Coordination GUI")

 A gray arrow between two robots indicates that the source robot will yield to the target robot.
-Priorities are computed every time a new mission is added.
-If multiple missions are added in batch, yielding behavior follows a fixed priority which can be specified programmatically.
-Driving robots always have priority over robots whose missions have been newly added.
-The specific poses at which robots yield are computed on the fly based on the current positions of robots and the intersecting areas of their trajectory envelopes (critical sections).
+Priorities are computed based on a heuristic (which can be provided by the user) and a forward model of robot dynamics (which can also be provided, and is assumed to be conservative - see the <a href="http://iliad-project.eu/wp-content/uploads/papers/PecoraEtAlICAPS2018.pdf">ICAPS 2018 paper</a> mentioned above).
+The specific poses at which robots yield are also updated online, based on the current positions of robots and the intersecting areas of their trajectory envelopes (critical sections).
 This makes it possible to achieve "following" behavior, that is, the yielding pose of a robot is updated online while the "leading" robot drives.

 The GUI also allows to take screenshots in SVG, EPS and PDF formats by pressing the ```s```, ```e``` and ```p``` keys, respectively (while focus is on the GUI window).
 Screenshots are saved in files named with a timestamp, e.g., ```2017-08-13-11:13:17:528.svg```.
 Note that saving PDF and EPS files is computationally demanding and will temporarily interrupt the rendering of robot movements; SVG screenshots are saved much quicker.